-Land 18,317

-Land improvement 546

-Building and improvements 11,836
+Land improvement 546 Building and improvements Total 11,836 30,699 everage Public Company Limited

-Total 30,699

 The Group leases various premises, primarily for the branch offices and warehouses.
 All of these leases are operating leases and not financial leases.

 The amounts of the Group freehold lands held for planned future business operation and freehold investment buildings as at 30 September 2016 amounted to Baht 997.06 million and Baht 9.62 million, respectively, which were 4.44% of profit before income tax.